nicolelaine/nicolesiggins.com/content/misc/building-the-corporate-commands-research-database/index.md

     </nav>
 ````

-## How to change remove the site author name from the hero on the homepage
+## How to remove the site author name from the hero on the homepage

 Blowfish has a very cool thing where it shows the site author as a overlay over the hero image on the homepage when the profile page is in the hero layout.
 This could be very cool, but because I not only wanted this overlay to be the site title and not the site author, but also because I was also using an image that had the site name in the image, it didn't make sense for me to keep any text here, especially the site author name.
 So I decided to fully remove it.
 Here's how I did it.